Vyral/charletta-wilson/_posts/2021-01-26-dealing-with-anxiety-and-triggers.md

 **Whenever you feel in that moment, name it.** If you’re feeling judged, like you’re not enough, minimized, exposed, or abandoned, name it.
 Getting granular is the best way to disrupt reactivity.
 You and I both know an unmanaged stress response is not pretty.
 Here’s the good news: When we take notice of our triggers in real time, we have agency over who we want to be in the moments to follow.&nbsp;

-Times are tough and there is a lot of stress we’re all dealing with.
+Times are tough, and we're all dealing with a lot of stress.
 However, **know that you’re in control of who you want to be regardless of external circumstances.** If you have any questions, don’t hesitate to reach out to me today.
 Thanks for listening and thanks for taking responsibility.
-Aloha and sala mapom.
+Aloha and salamat po.

 P.S.
 Stay tuned to the end of the video for a short blooper reel.
 As you can see, “Neuroleadership Institute” is quite the tongue twister.